How To Improve Your Travel Photos

 *Find the Right Travel Photography Gear

 You don’t need to spend tens of thousands of dollars on new travel photography gear to get the best shots.
-Chances are you already have a perfect camera right next to you (your phone).
+Chances are, you already have a perfect camera right next to you (your phone).

-Find Your Niche
+Find Your Niche that will suit you!!

-*Find Your niche as a Photographer
+*Find Your Niche as a Photographer

 I love taking pictures of iron balconies, windows, and architecture.
 I also love Macro Photos.